IshanDissanayake/Diabetes-Prediction-Web-App/README.md

 # Diabetes-Prediction-Web-App
 ## Overview
-This is a simple web app built with Python, Streamlit, and Scikit-Learn to predict the likelihood of diabetes based on various health metrics.
+This web application is built with Python, Streamlit, and Scikit-Learn to predict the likelihood of diabetes based on various health metrics.
 Users input their health information through 8 sliders representing factors such as glucose level, blood pressure, and BMI.
 The app then provides a prediction on whether the user is likely to have diabetes.

 ## Dependencies
 To run this app, you need the following packages installed: